How To Master The Harp Harmonic Technique On Acoustic Guitar

 Fretted Note Harmonics

-Now that we have the foundation for sounding our harmonics, we can step it up a gear and apply them to actual fretted notes, not just open strings.
-This one thing will MASSIVELY increase your use of this great technique.
+Now that we have learned the basics of sounding harmonics, we can take it to the next level and apply them to fretted notes instead of just open strings.
+This will greatly enhance your ability to use this technique.

 Let’s look at an example.